Self-Directed Solo 401k Prohibited Transactions Review and Illustrations

 The following pages also cover the prohibited transactions rules:

-Who Should Not Open a Self-Directed 401k Plan?
+Why Not Open a Self-Directed 401k Plan QUESTION:

 - If you plan to perform sweat equity work on the property, you should not open a self-directed 401k plan.